he financial advice industry is undergoing a transformative shift and the emphasis is shifting from a traditional, product-centric approach to a

 Clients may not necessarily see this work that goes on behind the scenes, but they will certainly reap the benefits when they are able to spend more time with their planner and benefit from a plan tailored to them.

-Source: Lipper, Royal London, as at 2 January 2024.
+Source: Lipper, Royal London, as at 30 September 2025.
 Past performance isn’t a guide to future performance.
 Prices can go down as well as up.
-Investment returns may fluctuate and aren’t guaranteed, so clients could get back less than the amount paid in.
+Investment returns may fluctuate and aren’t guaranteed, so clients could get back less than the amount paid in. *Our Governed Range launched in 2009.
+The comparison chart data above shows a 13-year period when data became available in 2012.

 “A lot of [planners] are asking where do clients most value my time – many of them don’t believe it’s in picking funds or focusing on what’s happening in China today”